datarefinery/API-PMH/README.md

 * JSON document databases/stores/indexers ('noSQL')
 * and maybe even triplestores

-Achieving these basic goals would hopefully make API-PMH useful for not only inter-site 'harvesting', but also efficient enough for intra/inter-system 'middleware' data transport.
+Achieving these basic goals would hopefully make API-PMH useful for not only inter-site 'harvesting', but also efficient enough for use in intra/inter-system 'middleware' data transport and in some use cases for direct use in mobile applications.

 ### Equivalence Table